MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

     - In the **Custom domain names** list, they note the DNS information for the name.
 It's using an MX entry.
     - They need access to the name server to do this.
 They log into the Contoso.com domain, and create a new MX record for the DNS entry provided by Azure AD, using the details noted.

-3. After the DNS records propagate, in the details name for the domain, they click **Verify** to check the custom domain name.
+3. After the DNS records propagate, in the details name for the domain, they select **Verify** to check the custom domain name.

      ![Azure AD DNS](./media/contoso-migration-infrastructure/azure-ad-dns.png)